Catch up on our Insurance Services article series, including our recent blog on how to build resilience in light of the COVID-19 crisis.

 No doubt the insurance landscape is changing, but this is an opportunity to change for the better.
 In order to achieve this, the industry must focus, above all else, on the needs of the customer.

 In our next spotlight on challenges facing the insurance industry we will examine the impact COVID-19 is having on the actuarial assumptions of life insurers.
 Check in next week.

 Read more from our Insurance Services article series:

 The content of this article is accurate as at 19 June 2020, the time of publication.
 If you wish to understand the potential implications of current events for your business or organisation, please get in touch.
 Alternatively, our COVID-19 webpages provide information about our services and provide contacts for relevant experts who can help you navigate this quickly evolving situation.

 I have extensive practical, strategic and operational experience in the Insurance Industry, where I’ve developed a passion for the end-consumer and how the right needs-based insurance solutions can enhance their financial wellness.
 This is something I’ve gained through working in the insurance sector for almost 25 years across a number of countries.
 Through my various roles including Chief Actuary, Chief Customer Officer and Chief Digital Officer, I have developed a deep understanding of the challenges insurers face.
 Since joining Deloitte New Zealand in 2018, I have led various cross-functional engagements for NZ insurers, including supporting pre- and post-merger activities, IFRS17 implementations and customer and conduct deliverables.
-I also lead the Actuarial and Insurance practice in Wellington.
+I also lead the Actuarial and Insurance practice for New Zealand.
 I have a passion for the consumer and enjoy partnering with insurers to deliver exceptional customer outcomes.
 I also love working with people and connecting multiple skillsets to create an outcome that would not have been possible without extensive teamwork and collaboration.